Cuba vacation rentals

 The country has a rich and multi-faceted history that is worth engaging with firsthand at one of many cultural attractions.
 Explore museums such as the acclaimed National Museum of Fine Arts of Havana and Museo de la Revolución, and feel the sea breeze atop the fortress of Castillo de San Pedro de la Roca.

-When is the best time to stay in a vacation rental in Cuba?
+The best time to stay in a vacation rental in Cuba

 The best time to visit Cuba is during the dry season, between November and April.
 The temperatures are cooler, the air less humid, and heavy rain is much less of a concern.
 It’s the perfect time to rent a Cuban house, or other rentals in Cuba, to enjoy the balmy, sunny weather.
 Fresh produce is in plentiful supply during the dry season, along with fewer mosquitos and tropical pests.
 Cuba’s lobster season runs between June and February as well — a great time to enjoy fresh shellfish.